levalhq/mcp-grafana/README.md

 This MCP server works with both local Grafana instances and Grafana Cloud.
 For Grafana Cloud, use your instance URL (e.g., `https://myinstance.grafana.net`) instead of `http://localhost:3000` in the configuration examples below.

-1. Create a service account in Grafana with enough permissions to use the tools you want to use, generate a service account token, and copy it to the clipboard for use in the configuration file.
+1. If using API key authentication, create a service account in Grafana with enough permissions to use the tools you want to use, generate a service account token, and copy it to the clipboard for use in the configuration file.
    Follow the [Grafana documentation][service-account] for details.